What is a sales funnel? Stages, examples and how to build one

 You’ve already mapped out how to make your sales funnel measurable.

-Now, it’s time to think about potential flaws in your system, such as internal processes that may affect customer experience and make it harder for a prospect to do business with you.
+Now, it’s time to consider potential flaws in your system, such as internal processes that may affect the customer experience and make it harder for a prospect to do business with you.

 Identifying these will help you break down barriers and make it easier for prospects to engage with you at every stage.